 ,

-From our vantage point today on the fortieth anniversary, there is considerable revisionist history floating about as if there were these high expectations in March 1983 for Dublin quartet U2 and their third album, War.
-In actuality, all we had heard that showed promise in America were these two flashes of brilliance, “I Will Follow” and “Gloria”, albeit a year apart.
+There is considerable revisionist history floating about as if there were these high expectations in March 1983 for Dublin quartet U2 and their third album, War.
+In actuality, all we had heard in America that showed real promise were these two flashes of brilliance, “I Will Follow” and “Gloria”, albeit a year apart.
 With the rousing martial rhythms from Larry Mullen jr’s drums on the opening to “Sunday Bloody Sunday”, the tortured passion evident in Bono’s voice over The Edge’s stiletto guitar stabs on “New Year’s Day”, and Adam Clayton’s rolling bass on “Surrender” as well as “Two Heats Beat as One”, War by U2 was a musical proclamation of a serious contender on the unfolding Eighties rock vista.

 But my ignorance then about the issues, the struggles, and yes, the violence which carved Bono’s lyrics and shaped the album’s sonics provided only a temporary respite from the harsh realities of sectarian violence in Northern Ireland and Poland’s Solidarity Movement.
 I dare say that for most Americans pre-9/11/2001, the U2 song ”40”‘s refrain, “How long to sing this song, How long?” had a completely different meaning in 1983 for 15,000 suburban Denver yuppies at Red Rocks Amphitheater than it did for Dublin native Ken Aiken, who would emigrate to the US and help us pioneer XM Satellite Radio in 2000; or rookie London Metropolitan Police officer Patrick Moore, who I met as an exchange student in Memphis in 1978.
 Ignorance might have you believe that the continuing violence in Northern Ireland at the time of U2 War was simply an ancient grudge dating back 300 years to when Englishmen Oliver Cromwell and William of Orange plundered Ireland’s Catholic monasteries, murdering the priests and raping the nuns in a slaughter that eventually killed an estimated half of the Irish population.
 Ignorance, plus the passage of time, could shroud the 1972 killings of 14 at Bogside Derry, or the July 1982 London Hyde Park and Regents Park terrorist bombings during the popular tourist attraction changing of the guard, which killed 11 plus 7 ceremonial horses.